kavyatrivedi10/aiml-sem5/README.md

 1. Interface & Processing: OpenAI API,
 2. Dataset: Refined an existing dataset picked up from Kaggle, can be found here: https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset
-3. Vector Database: Pinecone to store vector embedding of the products data of the kaggle dataset
+3. Vector Database: PostgreSQL with pgvector extension to store vector embedding of the products data of the kaggle dataset
 4. Backend: Python FastAPI
 5. Frontend: ReactJS